simonwanna/simonwanna.github.io/portfolio.md

 Grandi is a chess engine designed to mimic "Grandmaster Intuition" by predicting win probabilities from a single board state, rather than searching millions of future paths like traditional engines.
 Inspired by AlphaZero, the model uses a deep CNN with 18 binary feature planes to "see" strategic elements.
 I built a web interface with Gradio and deployed it on Hugging Face Spaces, allowing users to play against an engine and analyze their moves in real-time.

 I also built a fully automated MLOps pipeline on Google Cloud Platform to keep the engine learning.
-I configured game logs to stream to BigQuery, triggering a weekly GitHub Actions workflow that fine-tunes the model on new amateur game data—adapting the system to gameplay styles not present in the original training data.
+I configured game logs to stream to BigQuery, triggering a weekly GitHub Actions workflow that fine-tunes the model on new amateur game data, adapting the system to gameplay styles not present in the original training data.
 I hosted the inference API on Cloud Run using FastAPI, implementing a dynamic reloading mechanism for zero-downtime updates, and added a monitoring layer in Looker Studio to track performance drift.

 Code: [GitHub Repository](https://github.com/simonwanna/grandi){:.badge .badge--code}